JontyMC/docker-demo/README.md

 * Now we have a Docker image, what are we going to do with it?
 * Need some way to share images
-* Explain how docker changes dev/ops contract from nuget package - docker image
-* CI
+* Docker has concept of registries, a bit like nuget repositories, but for docker images
+* The equivalent of the public nuget feed is docker hub::```https://hub.docker.com/```
+* Have previously pushed the "hello" container to dockerhub:```docker push jontymc/hello```
 * Show, inc build settings:```https://hub.docker.com/r/jontymc/hello/```

 1. Show running containers:```docker ps -a```
 1. Pull built image from registry:```docker pull jontymc/hello```
 1. Run image with specific port:```docker run -t -d -p 5005:5004 --name hello2 jontymc/hello```
 1. Show in browser:```http://localhost:5005/```
-1. Show other in browser:```http://localhost:5005/```
+1. Show other in browser:```http://localhost:5004/```
 1. Stop and remove in one line: ```docker rm --force `docker ps -qa````

+* Normal workflow would be for CI to push images to a registry
+* Docker changes dev/ops contract from nuget package to docker image

 ##Volumes